Stephen Strasburg: International play

 Strasburg was named to the United States national baseball team on June 24, 2008.
-In that role he appeared in the 2008 World University Baseball Championship, held in late July.
+In that role, he appeared in the 2008 World University Baseball Championship, held in late July.
 The United States won the gold medal in the competition.

 Strasburg was the lone collegiate player selected for the United States national team at the 2008 Summer Olympics in Beijing.
-In his first start at the Olympics, Strasburg one-hit the Netherlands over seven innings, striking out five of the first six batters he faced and 11 overall.
-The lone hit Strasburg allowed was a seventh-inning single to Sharnol Adriana.
+In his first start at the Olympics, Strasburg one-hit the Netherlands over seven innings, striking out five of the first six batters he faced and eleven overall.
+The lone hit Strasburg allowed was a seventh-inning single by Sharnol Adriana.

-With the United States having already secured a spot in the semifinals medal round, manager Davey Johnson held Strasburg from what would have been his second start on August 20 in order to pitch him in the first round of the semifinals against Norge Luis Vera of the Cuba national baseball team, on August 22.
-Vera outdueled Strasburg with six innings pitched and only two runs, one earned.
+With the United States having already secured a spot in the semifinals medal round, manager Davey Johnson held Strasburg from what would have been his second start on August 20 in order to start him on August 22 in the first round of the semifinals against Norge Luis Vera of the Cuba national baseball team.
+Vera outdueled Strasburg, pitching six innings and allowing only two runs, one earned.
 Strasburg, meanwhile, lasted only four innings while giving up three runs, two earned.
 Cuba won the game 10–2.

 Strasburg ended up with a 1–1 record, a 1.67 ERA, and a bronze medal for the Olympics, as the United States won its following contest against Japan 8–4.
 He won the USA Baseball Richard W. "Dick" Case Player of the Year Award in 2008.

 Professional career

-Draft
+Draft and minor leagues

 On June 9, 2009, Strasburg was drafted number one overall in the 2009 Major League Baseball draft by the Washington Nationals.
 On August 17, 2009, he signed a record-breaking four-year, $15.1 million contract with the Nationals, just 77 seconds before the deadline, shattering a dollar-amount record previously held by Mark Prior, who signed for $10.5 million in 2001.
 Strasburg is represented by agent Scott Boras.